 When a farmer plants a field of corn he takes a risk.
 There may come a flood, or a tornado, or a fungal blight, or locust, that will evaporate all his work.
 However, in most cases, civilization would have ended long ago if this manner of work were not rewarded.
 Instead, the seed he or she planted is returned.
 The harvest is a hundred fold.
 Given the success of Rise, the investors will receive a remuneration which is inheritable by whomever they name as heirs.

-The driving vision of service of Rise and the Rosa University system is a business model that nobly enables American Indian Baha’is to build their own self-funded university system that will last for generations.
+The driving vision of service of Rise and the Rosa University system is a business model that nobly enables young American Indian Baha’is to participate in the establishment of their own self-funded university system that will last for generations.
 The investors who enable the Founding Class of Rise are supporting the vision of service inspired by the words of Abdu’l-Baha, and embodied in a visionary business model that sustains growth, so they surely deserve a return on their investment because they are like farmers who plant their seed, and when the Creator of All Things rewards them they are grateful and, as Baha’is, they give a portion back to the community funds, and a portion to God as the Right of God, the Huqúqu’lláh.
 This is equitable.

 Furthermore, there is a time limit associated with the Investor Remunerations which are inheritable and assignable for a period not to exceed seventy years.
 This means that after that period the investor share is added to the Rosa share which becomes seventy percent of the total available as the Rosa remuneration share.
 The intention of Rosa is to be fair and equitable to the memory of the co-Founders who invested in the Founding Class of Rise and, thus, enabled the Rosa University system to be built.
-And although this remuneration ends after seventy years, the station and memory or legacy of the co-Founder, aka Founder, lives in perpetuity and will be honored and treasured by the students and faculty of Rosa University for the duration of its existence.
+And although this remuneration ends after seventy years, the station and memory and legacy of the co-Founders lives in perpetuity and will be honored and treasured by the students and faculty of Rosa University for the duration of its existence.
 Indeed, the Rosa University system may exist for more than a thousand years and be of service to humanity like the English universities of Oxford, for 920 years thus far, and Cambridge 807 years thus far, or even the Italian University of Bologna, for 928 years to date.

 - Why not just invest my money in a Venture Capital fund?